evmos/evmos/docs/users/basics/gas.md

 This potentially allows end users to submit 0 fee transactions if there is at least one single validator that is willing to include transactions with `0` gas price in their blocks proposed.

-For this same reason, in Evmos it is possible to send transactions with `0` fees for transaction types other than the ones defined by the `evm` module.
+For this same reason, in Evoblock it is possible to send transactions with `0` fees for transaction types other than the ones defined by the `evm` module.
 EVM module transactions cannot have `0` fees as gas is required inherently by the EVM.
-This check is done by the EVM transactions stateless validation (i.e `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Evmos.
+This check is done by the EVM transactions stateless validation (i.e `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Evoblock.

 ## Gas estimation